Spots colocalization (ComDet)

 So colocalization is based on the distance between spots' centers!

-After detection is finished ComDet marks detected particles with rectangles of their own channel colour and colocalized particles in yellow:
+After detection is finished ComDet marks detected particles with ovals/rectangles of their own channel (LUT) color and colocalized particles in overlapping color:

 Also Add to ROI Manager option is available.
-ROIs will have names in the format of d(detection# in Results table)_ch(#channel)_sl(#slice)_fr(#frame)_c(0 if particle is not colocalized and 1 if it is).
+ROIs will have names in the format of ind(detection# in Results table)_ch(#channel)_sl(#slice)_fr(#frame).
 You can add all detected particles or only those that colocalize.

-Also only ROI detection mode (as described above) works in this case.
+Only ROI detection mode (as described above) also automatically works in this case.

 Here is example of Results table (Summary table is kind of self-explanatory).

-- Abs_frame = absolute frame number in stack (unique frame number)
+- Abs_frame = absolute frame number in stack/hyperstack (unique frame number)

 - X_(px) = x coordinate of spot (centroid fitting)